chef-cookbooks/chef-ingredient/README.md

 - `chef_user_pem` - The private key of the above Chef user
 - `validation_pem` - The validator key of the Chef org we're connecting to
 - `builder_pem` - The private key of the build nodes

+### chef_automatev2

+Installs Chef Automate version 2

+#### Requirements

+- Requires chef-client 14+ due to use of sysctl resource
+- General Properties used

 ### chef_backend